 You can read up on how it works by consulting the Best Practices Analyzer documentation.

 Create a Cloud Readiness Assessment Report

-The next step is creating a report based on all the knowledge gained thus far.
-You can do this by generating Best Practices Analyzer reports from the Stage and Production instances, then uploading them into Cloud Acceleration Manager for a digestible report of actionable items.
+The next step is creating a report based on all the knowledge gained so far.
+You create the report by generating Best Practices Analyzer reports from the Stage and Production instances, then upload them into Cloud Acceleration Manager for a digestible report of actionable items.

 A typical report should contain these inputs: